You Have Rights After A Dog Bite

 The California statute applies to the “owner of any dog.”
 However, when the dog is under the control of another person at the time of the injury, a keeper or handler may still be liable.
 Liability is based not upon the statute, but upon common law rules.
 In contrast to an owner, a keeper or handler must have had some prior knowledge of the dog’s vicious tendencies (such as a prior bite) to be liable.
 Liability can also be shown if the keeper or handler was negligent in handling or controlling the dog.
 Landlords may also be responsible for injuries in situations where they had knowledge of a dog’s vicious tendencies.

 A dog bite can result in serious physical injury, as well as traumatic emotional wounds (especially in children).
 If you or a loved one has been bitten in a dog attack, you may be able to recover compensation for your injuries.
 This may include, but is not limited to, past and future medial costs, lost wages, pain and suffering, and possibly punitive damages.
-Contact the experienced California dog bite attorneys at Freeman & Freeman, LLP today for a free case evaluation at 818-877-4736.
+Contact our experienced attorneys today for a free case evaluation at 818-877-4736.